-You can use LIMIT clause in MySQL.
+You can use the LIMIT clause and ROW_NUMBER() OVER () function in MySQL.

 Oracle: